 One final aspect is that whenever a bug is found, that implies that the unit test coverage of the system is not sufficient, and before fixing the bug, the unit tests should be extended to reproduce the bug as a test failure.
 Only once this has been done, should the bug be fixed (causing the new test to pass).
 This ensures that any old bugs are not inadvertently reopened in the future.

 What Makes SpiraTeam the Best Choice for TDD Projects

 When your company requires better software planning tools, there are a lot of choices in the marketplace.
 However, if you want the best in agile software development with there is only one solution.

 SpiraTeam® is a complete software project management system in one package, that manages your project's requirements, releases, iterations, test cases, tasks and bugs/issues.
 Designed specifically to support agile methodologies such as TDD, Scrum, Extreme Programming (XP), DSDM and Agile Unified Process (AUP) it allows teams to manage all their information in one environment.

 |Test Case||Acceptance Test||Acceptance Test||Test|

-With its integrated quality assurance and test management functionality, you can integrate your xUnit unit tests with SpiraTeam to have the complete picture in one system.
 When you add on our Rapise test automation platform you can write automated acceptance tests during the requirements definition process and automate them once you have an initial prototype in place.